Dragjon/Nectar/README.md

 - Ciekce [Stormphrax] (For teaching me how NNUE works and the NORMAL way to do stuff and AdamW)
 - mid_88 [Spaghet] (Explaining how to load binary weights)
 - cj5716 [Alexandria] (Parsing the stash data)
+- Gediminas (For the UCI interface for Sebastian Lagues's framework)
 - Matt [Heimdall] (Nicely documented code, based some params on it)
 - And several more people in the [Engine Programming Discord](https://discord.gg/ZaDHayGV)
 ### Future plans